 We usually think of birds as living in trees, but snowy owls actually prefer wide-open spaces with few or no trees.
 They even build their nests on the ground.
 In the winter, they sometimes perch atop tall structures such as utility poles or fences to look for food.

 Most owls are nocturnal, which means they are active only at night.
-However, snowy owls are diurnal, which means they are active both during the day and at night.
+However, snowy owls are diurnal, which means they are active during the day.